jaakkopy/chat-match-app/README.md

 **database setup**:
 1. Install PostgreSQL for your system
 2. Create a database
-3. From the root of the project, run the initialization script: `psql -U <postgres user> -d <database name> < init.sql`
+3. From the root of the project, run the initialization script (you might also need to give the password): `psql -U <postgres user> -d <database name> < init.sql`

 **server setup**:
 1. `cd` into `server`